Sc4ramouche/bit-cupboard/JavaScript/Node.js/learn.javascript.ru/notes.md

+# long-polling

-## long-polling
+## idea

 Long-polling is something like the following workflow:

 1. client sends request to server
 2. server leave the connection opened, i.e. it doesn't responds immediately